schmaustech/agent-installer-blog/README.md

 release architecture amd64
 ~~~

-We should also ensure that <code>nmstate</code> is installed on the system we are running the <code>openshift-install</code> command from:
+Before we start to use the binary we should also ensure that <code>nmstate</code> is installed on the system we are running the <code>openshift-install</code> command from:

 ~~~
 $ sudo rpm -qa|grep ^nmstate